Explore Courses

 Organizations can collect and measure various metrices.
 The below metrics are most likely to be captured by most of the projects and add value.

-• Burn Down Chart: The Burn down chart is run chart of the rate at which the scrum team completes work within a sprint in terms of number of Story points completed per day.
+• Burn Down Chart: The Burn down chart is a run chart of the rate at which the scrum team completes work within a sprint in terms of number of Story points completed per day.

 • Velocity: Velocity is the number of story points completed and accepted by the Product owner within a Sprint.
 Collecting data on velocity enables teams, releases and projects become more predictable.
 Other than the absolute velocity, another important perspective of velocity data is % of story points delivered against total story points committed by the team.
 Velocity cannot be used to compare the efficiency of teams since 3 story points for one team is different for another team.